telerik/fiddler-everywhere-docs/rules-presets/map-traffic/map-file.md

 ---
 title: Map Local File
-description: "Creating a transparent mapping/redirect to a DAT file containing the HTTP request while using Fiddler's rules."
+description: "Creating a transparent mapping or redirect to a DAT file containing the HTTP request while using Fiddler's rules."
 slug: adv_map_local_file
 position: 30
 ---

-# Mapping Local Files
+# Map Local Files

+Remote mapping of a request location means testing changes or fixes locally and avoiding deploying on an actual remote host.
+However, testing against a localhost environment is often the more straightforward, quicker, and cheaper solution.
 Mapping HTTP requests can be done to remote locations and local sources like files, Fiddler's predefined responses, or manual responses (through the Fiddler user interface).

-This article will showcase how to create a rule that **maps HTTP requests to a local DAT file** (which contains the modified HTTP response).
+With Fiddler Everywhere, you can easily create a rule that **maps HTTP requests to a local DAT file** (which contains the modified HTTP response).

 ## Creating a "Map Local (File)" Rule

 Create a "Map Local (File)" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
+1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**" pattern.

-1. Match by a **URL** that uses a string value to match the desired URL (for demonstration purposes, we match **example.com**).
+1. Match by a **URL** that uses a string value to match the desired URL.
+For example: **example.com**.

-1. (Optional) Create a **Return CONNECT Tunnel** action.
-This action should be used when you wish to test a URL that your DNS server will not resolve.
+1. (Optional) If you need to test a URL that your DNS server cannot resolve, create a **Return CONNECT Tunnel** action.

-1. Create **Return File** action and set the path to the DAT file that contains the modified HTTP request.
-For demonstration, we use a DAT file with the following content:
+1. Create a **Return File** action and set the path to the DAT file that contains the modified HTTP request.
+For example:

     ```
     HTTP/2 200